maxiskell/olx-users/README.md

 ## Run the application

-Unfortunately, due to the lack of time and docker not working properly on my machine, I could not test a container-based environment, so, let's just recurr to a plain old php server
+Unfortunately, due to the lack of time and docker not working properly on my machine, I could not test a container-based environment, so, let's just recur to a plain old php server :)

 ```
 $ php -S localhost:3000 -t public/
 ```

 Have fun! :)

+---

 ## About the implementation